WWE News: Triple H Claims Roman Reigns Is Already A Heel

-Roman Reigns battles The Undertaker at WrestleMania 33 this weekend and if the WWE fans at Monday Night Raw was any indication, Roman can expect to hear a lot of boos at the event.
+Roman Reigns will battle The Undertaker at WrestleMania 33 this weekend, and if the WWE fans at Monday Night Raw was any indication, Roman can expect to hear a lot of boos at the event.
 Roman Reigns also cut a promo on Raw that was the most heel-sounding promo he has ever cut, making the boos louder.

 Interestingly, in an interview with Sports Illustrated, Triple H mentioned that the WWE doesn’t need to officially turn Roman Reigns heel because, in reality, he is already a heel.
 The way Triple H describes it, the WWE fans booing Roman Reigns is what makes him a face or heel more than what he does in the ring.